Jaxon Smith-Njigba among best bets for anytime touchdown scorer picks on TNF

-Seahawks vs. Rams anytime touchdown scorer picks, predictions, betting odds: Back Jaxon Smith-Njigba on TNF
+Rams vs. Seahawks anytime touchdown scorer picks, predictions, betting odds: Back Jaxon Smith-Njigba on TNF

 The SportsLine Projection Model has locked in its top anytime TD scorer picks for Los Angeles vs. Seattle on Thursday Night Football